Rachael Switalski, Director

 Noelle Palladino, Assistant Director, Transfer Advising

 Noelle Palladino, a native of North Jersey, is the Transfer Coordinator for the College of Engineering as well as an academic advisor.
 After graduating from Rutgers University in 1999 she moved to the South Jersey area and starting working for Drexel University.
-She has worked for the College of Engineering from the start of her career, almost 15 years (ACK!!!), and has been working with transfer students for the last 12 years.
+She has worked for the College of Engineering from the start of her career, almost 15 years (ACK!!!), and has been working with transfer students for the last 13 years.
 In her free time she enjoys hanging out with her husband and children, Dominic and Gigi, going to the beach, and during hockey season, cheering on the New Jersey Devils – NJ pride! (sorry Flyers/Rangers fans – don’t hold that against me)